mr-doc/mr-doc-theme-starter-kit/README.md

 ## Publish

-Create a package and add the following dev dependencies:
+Create a package with `mr-doc-theme` as the keyword and add the following dev dependencies:

 ```bash
 npm i --save-dev gulp gulp-shell gulp-connect gulp-ruby-sass gulp-clipboard gulp-uglify gulp-uglifycss lodash